CLOSER TO THE CURE

 In December 2016, Cooper (age 6) was diagnosed with Medulloblastoma, a type of pediatric brain tumor.
 He underwent successful surgery to remove the tumor, rehabilitation, radiation therapy, and 14 months of chemotherapy.
 He finished treatment in March 2018.
 We have a new way at looking at the world and try and find silver linings whenever possible.
 Cooper is now two years post treatment.
 Our journey after Cooper's diagnosis reminds us to live life to its fullest each day.

-Cooper has finished the 3rd grade and is making great strides.
+Cooper has started the 4th grade (remotely) and is making great strides so far.
 His strength, perseverance and zest for life is apparent whenever you see him playing his sports, cracking a joke, dancing around with his sister or hanging out with his buddies.
 He is a true inspiration!

 Who is Jennifer?

 Jennifer is Cooper's mom.
 With Cooper's diagnosis, she shifted her role from a startup CEO to focus full-time on managing Cooper's treatment and recovery.

 During treatment, Jennifer acted as Cooper's chief advocate, coordinating Cooper's diverse network of clinical, education, rehabilitative, nutrition, local community, and insurance teams.
 During treatment, she frequently lived at Children's and Spaulding Rehabilitation during Cooper's 100+ inpatient nights ... all while still being a mom to both Cooper and his sister Grace.
 Her efforts ensured Cooper was able to adhere to his full clinical protocol while undergoing considerable rehabilitation, and supplementing his nutrition to offset deficits in his bloodcounts, thereby expediting recovery during each chemotherapy cycle.

 Jennifer started Closer to the Cure as a way to channel fundraising efforts to advance treatment for Medulloblastoma (both in research and resulting treatment protocols) as well as other types of pediatric brain tumors.